jaketimm/river_tracker_dashboard/README.md

-# River Level Tracking System
+# Water Level & Temperature Tracking System

 ## Overview
-A Python-based system for tracking and visualizing river level data from USGS stations.
-The system provides a GUI interface for selecting river locations and viewing historical river level data with customizable time ranges.
+A Python-based system for tracking and visualizing data from USGS and NOAA stations.
+The system provides a GUI interface with two tabs.
+The first tab contains an interface for downloading, visualizing, and performing statistical calculations on data from USGS river and lake stations.
+The second tab contains an interface for downloading and visualizing data from NOAA buoy and lake stations.

 ## Features
-- Interactive GUI for station selection and data visualization
+- Interactive GUI for data downloading, statistics, and data visualization
 - Modular architecture with separate components for data processing and visualization
 - Comprehensive logging system for debugging and monitoring
-- Flexible data sampling and display options (1-52 weeks)
+- Flexible data sampling and display options
 - Persistent data storage using RDB format

 ## Prerequisites